Everything You Need to Know to Choose the Right Resistor for Your First PCB Design Project

 In the circuit above, we have a LED that has a 2V voltage, a resistor with a 350 Ohm (Ω) value, and a power supply giving us 9V.
 So how much power will dissipate in this resistor?
 Let’s add it up.
 We first need to find the voltage drop of the resistor, which is 9V from the battery and 2V from the LED, so:

 You can then plug in all of this information into your formula:

 P = 7V*7V / 350 Ohm = 0.14 Watts

 Now that you have your resistance and power rating values, it’s time to pick an actual resistor from a component distributor.
 We always recommend sticking with standard resistors that will be carried in stock by every distributor.
 Staying with standard resistor types will make your life a whole lot easier once it’s time to manufacture.
 Three dependable component suppliers that you can find some quality parts from include Digikey, Mouser, and Farnell/Newark.

 The Resistance is Strong in This One

 So there you go, everything you might possibly ever need to know about resistors for your first PCB design project.
-Resistors have so much versatility, and you’ll find yourself using them time and time again in every electronics project that you dabble.
-The next time you need to choose a resistor, remember the simple three step process – calculate your resistance, then your power rating, and then find a supplier!
+Resistors have so much versatility, and you’ll find yourself using them time and time again in every electronics project that you complete.
+The next time you need to choose a resistor, remember the simple three-step process – 1. calculate your resistance, 2. then your power rating, 3. and then find a supplier!

 Now, before you run off making your own resistor symbols and footprints in your PCB design software, wouldn’t it just be easier if they were already done for you?
 They already are!
-Check out the huge amount of free parts libraries available only in EAGLE.
-Try Autodesk EAGLE for free today.
+Check out the vast amount of free parts libraries available only in Fusion 360.
+Try Fusion 360 electronics for free today.